davidloesch1/better_IMDB/README.md

 # Project Overview

 ## Project Description
 Movie database API which allows full CRUD actions on some of the models.
-A key aspect of the database model is that a person's role on a movie is not stored on the movie directly, but in a "join" table which associates people, movies and roles.
+A key aspect of this database is that it utilizes the ManyToManyField functionality on Django to refer multiple movies to multiple actors and vice versa.
+Additionally this backend is built using Django REST Framework.

 ## Project Links
 - [repo] (https://github.com/lilspikey333/better_IMDB)